How do blood tests

 Blood tests can help provide clues to other MS mimics, such as:

-Tingling or numbness in the arms, hands, legs, and feet are common symptoms of both MS and Lyme disease.
+Tingling or numbness in your arms, hands, legs, and feet are common symptoms of both MS and Lyme disease.
 Lyme disease is a tick-borne infection that can spread to the central nervous system.
 With Lyme disease, you’re likely to also have a skin rash.

 Systemic lupus erythematosus